timwhat/Quartz58/JOURNAL.md

 #### CAD more scafolding

-- I added in the components into the cad with the keys in a sketch to plan out where everythings gonna go
+- I added in the components into the cad with the keys in a sketch to plan out where everything's gonna go
   - Although I am still missing the acrylic cover I'm gonna make to cover the mcu and display

 ![cad updates](IMGS/cad20250725.png)